 (c) An email stating the date, time and location of the Hearing will be sent to the email address submitted on the Citation Appeal Form.
 It is mandatory that the appellant attend the hearing.
 The case will be heard by a quorum of the Appeal Board and a decision on the appeal will be made pursuant to University’s Parking Violations Appeal Board procedures.
 An appellant’s failure to appear at the scheduled hearing will result in automatic denial of the appeal.
 The University’s Parking Violations Appeal Board decision is final.

 (4) Appeal Decisions

-(a) Decisions on appeals by the Parking Services Department, Student Government Judiciary, and the University’s Parking Violations Appeal Board will be based on the details presented to them and all decisions will be based on the merits of the particular case.
-The members of the Parking Services Department, Student Judiciary, and the Appeal Board are expected to be diligent and conscientious in their duties and to use their best judgment and common sense when rendering decisions on parking citation appeals.
+(a) Decisions on appeals by PATS, Student Government Judiciary, and the University’s Parking Violations Appeal Board will be based on the details presented to them and all decisions will be based on the merits of the particular case.
+Members are expected to be diligent and conscientious in their duties and to use their best judgment and common sense when rendering decisions on parking citation appeals.
 The following justifications are not to be considered sufficient on their own to allow for a successful appeal.

 • Being late for an appointment or class.